Kruithne/spooder/README.md

 ## Auto Restart

-In the event that the server exits (regardless of exit code), `spooder` will automatically restart it after a short delay.

-This feature is disabled by default.
-To enable it, specify the restart delay in milliseconds as `autoRestart` in the configuration.
+In the event that the server exits (regardless of exit code), `spooder` can automatically restart it after a short delay.
+To enable this feature specify the restart delay in milliseconds as `autoRestart` in the configuration.

 ```json
 {